-Deductions are the Internal Revenue Service’s gift to taxpayers, and "above-the-line" deductions are the best of them.
-All deductions subtract from your taxable income so you pay taxes on less.
-You can itemize your deductions, tallying up everything you spent on qualifying expenses during the tax year and subtracting the total, or you can claim the standard deduction for your filing status, but you can't do both.
+Deductions are a gift from the Internal Revenue Service (IRS) to taxpayers, and "above-the-line" deductions are the best of them.
+All deductions subtract from your taxable income so you pay taxes on less, but these deductions are especially beneficial—they reduce your adjusted gross income (AGI) and are available whether you itemize or take the standard deduction.

 Why Your AGI Matters